laminlabs/lamindb/README.md

 LaminDB fills the gap with a lineage-native lakehouse that understands bio-registries and formats (`AnnData`, `.zarr`, …) based on the established open data stack:
 SQLite/Postgres for metadata and parquet files + other formats in cross-platform storage systems for big datasets.
-The unified query, tracking, and validation API including versioning & change management is built on Django, the industry's most popular open-source tool for building data catalogues, and fsspec, the most popular tool for accessing storage systems.
+By unifying tracking, validation & queries into a single API, LaminDB provides the infrastructure to turn messy biological R&D into a reproducible, AI-ready data engine.

 </details>